-When Simulation Visualization Mode is active, DB Gen Tool $\stackrel{\checkmark}{}$ and Electrode Draw tool $\stackrel{\blacksquare}{=}$ cease to work.
+When Simulation Visualization Mode is active, DB Gen Tool ∮ and Electrode Draw tool cease to work.

-Screenshot Mode to take screenshots of simulation visualization Mode to take screenshots of simulation results.
+Screenshot Mode can be activated concurrently with Simulation Visualization Mode to take screenshots of simulation results.

 For guidance on selecting and interpreting simulation results, please refer to the Simulation Visualization section.